 Pursuant to a notice of intention to make a normal course issuer bid dated April 3, 2020, the Trust commenced a normal course issuer bid to purchase up to a maximum of 2,829,746 Trust Units, being 10% of the "public float" of such class of units as at April 3, 2020 (the "NCIB").
-The Trust may purchase its Trust Units from time to time if the Trust believes that the market price of the Trust Units is attractive and that the purchase would be an appropriate use of the Trust's funds and in the Trust's best interests.
-Purchases pursuant to the NCIB may occur on the TSXV between April 8, 2020 and April 7, 2021.
-The actual number of Trust Units which may be purchased pursuant to the NCIB and the timing of any such purchases is determined by the Trust's senior management.
-During 2020, the Trust purchased 795,200 Trust Units under the NCIB for gross proceeds of approximately \$4.1 million.
+The Trust was permitted to purchase its Trust Units from time to time if the Trust believed that the market price of the Trust Units was attractive and that the purchase would be an appropriate use of the Trust's funds and in the Trust's best interests.
+Purchases pursuant to the NCIB occurred on the TSXV between April 8, 2020 and April 7, 2021.
+The actual number of Trust Units that were purchased pursuant to the NCIB and the timing of any such purchases was determined by the Trust's senior management.
+During 2020, the Trust purchased 795,200 Trust Units under the NCIB for gross proceeds of approximately \$4.1 million (2021 - nil).